 If you were previously convicted of DUI within the past seven years, or

-you were involved in a suspected DUI accident which resulted in a death
+you were involved in a suspected DUI accident which resulted in another's

-or a serious injury, the officer can order you to submit to a blood test.
+death or serious injury, the officer can order you to submit to a blood

 DUI and drugs you may be required to submit to a urine or blood test along with a breath